 “I guess it does seem like fair play,” mused Terry Sloane.

 Inza stepped up to him and said, “Now that she is defeated, Kent, please come back to me,” she implored, placing her hand on his arm.
 Fate gazed coldly at her, and while seconds ticked by and hearts pounded, he slowly removed the helmet and donned the half-helmet she held.
-To their surprise, the Helm of Nabu from the parallel world of the Dark Hawkmen changed from golden to its original blue color and then vanished, presumably back to its place of origin.
+To their surprise, the counterpart of the Helm of Nabu from the parallel world of the Dark Hawkmen changed from golden to its original blue color and then vanished, presumably back to its time and place of origin.
 Kent Nelson and Inza Cramer took a moment to absorb what had happened before Kent smiled and spoke to her.

 “I’m back, and it’s going to be all right,” said Kent, embracing her tightly.
-“That helmet, though as powerful as the Helm of Nabu, was powered by a different kind of sorcery — Chaos instead of Order.
+“That blue helmet, though as powerful as the Helm of Nabu, was powered by a different kind of sorcery — Chaos instead of Order.
 The power of the Lord of Chaos who controlled that helm in that dark world was lessened here, and Nabu’s own influence over me was split as he fought against this… this Doctor Chaos.
-Because of that, the blue helm didn’t have enough time to establish the same kind of hold on me as my old one did, though it took all my willpower to redirect its strange magic to my own ends.
+Because of that, the blue helm didn’t have the time to establish the same kind of hold on me as my old one did.
 But I’d be pushing my luck if I had worn it for much longer, no matter who had won the struggle in the end.”

 “I do love a happy ending!” said the Thunderbolt.